Omoda 7 Peview: Price, specs and boot space

 Omoda 7 handling and engines

-Omoda 7 2026: Engines
+Omoda 7 2026: Handling and ride quality

-There's a choice of two engines in the Omoda 7, and they're the same engines as what's found in the closely related Jaecoo 7.
+There's a choice of two engines in the Omoda 7, and they're the same engines as those found in the closely related Jaecoo 7.
 The first is a 1.6-litre, four-cylinder petrol engine producing 147PS and 275Nm, enough for a modest but perfectly acceptable 0-62mph time of 10.4 seconds.
 The top speed is 118mph, and it's exclusively combined with a seven-speed automatic gearbox, with no manual available.

 Omoda 7 2026: Safety